ibm-cloud-docs/discovery/connect.md

 -  To crawl SharePoint, the `username` account does not need `SiteCollection Administrator` permissions.
 -  When you crawl SharePoint, you must have the list of SharePoint site collection paths that you want to crawl. {{site.data.keyword.discoveryshort}} does not support folder paths as input.
 -  You might want to use the default Azure AD authentication.
+-  Because the SharePoint API does not return a unique ID for ListItems, ListItem documents in {{site.data.keyword.discoveryshort}} are overriden when the IDs of different ListItems are the same.
+To ensure that your ListItems are not overriden and that each has a unique ID, recrawl your collection, or change the configuration settings for your data source so that your ListItems are assigned a unique ID.

 To successfully crawl Microsoft SharePoint Online, you must enable legacy authentication and Contribute level permissions.
 To enable legacy authentication, visit the [Azure portal](https://portal.azure.com/){: external}, or contact your SharePoint administrator.
 For assistance with enabling Contribute level permissions, you can also contact your SharePoint administrator.
 {: important}